Don Sherwood (DJ): Biography

 Later, when KTVU (Channel 2) in Oakland, California began broadcasting from studios in Jack London Square (in 1958), they invited Sherwood to host a similar program on their station.
 Although Sherwood was given considerably more freedom, he soon grew tired of the demands of hosting a late night telecast and still getting up early the next morning to do his morning broadcast on KSFO.
 Sherwood was often late for his KSFO broadcasts or did not show up at all, forcing KSFO to use Aaron Edwards, Carter Smith, or whoever else was available on short notice.

 Sherwood had left the San Francisco Bay Area in 1957 to be considered as a possible NBC television host in Chicago, only to become homesick and return to San Francisco.
 He also moved to Honolulu and worked as an announcer there, before again deciding to return to the Bay Area.
 His final stint at KSFO was in 1975.
 Listeners generally thought he had lost much of his humor and creative imagination in his later broadcasts.

 Worsening health led him to spend much of his later years traveling or on a house boat in Sausalito, California.
 He did appear on KGO Radio with talk show host Owen Spann late in his life and, despite poor health, still displayed considerable wit and wisdom.

 Emphysema, probably caused by his chain smoking, shortened his career and life.

 His life has been chronicled in The Life and Times of the World's Greatest Disc Jockey by Laurie Harper, the wife of former Sherwood colleague Hap Harper (who did KSFO's traffic reports), published in 1989 by Prima Publishing & Communications, Rocklin, California.

 Sherwood's Stations

 KFRC, where Sherwood began his broadcasting career (as an announcer), later became a rock music FM outlet.
 It was discontinued in 2008 and its last location on the dial, 106.9, began broadcasting KCBS's programming.
 KCBS, where Sherwood continued his career, is a news and information station, still owned by CBS.
 KROW in Oakland was purchased by Gordon McLendon in 1959, who changed it to an "easy listening" station known as KABL; in 2004 it became a rock station known as KQKE.
 KSFO, where Sherwood spent much of his career, is now an all-talk station with a primarily conservative agenda.
 KYA, where he broadcast for a year, was renamed KOIT.
-KGO-TV is still owned by ABC, a Disney subsidiary, while KTVU is now a Fox affiliate.
+KGO-TV is still owned by ABC, a Disney subsidiary, while KTVU is now a Fox owned-and-operated station.